openbmc/docs/architecture/code-update/emmc-storage-design.md

 - FAT MBR partitioning: FAT is a simple and well understood partition table format.
 There is space for 4 independent partitions.
-Alternatively one slot can be chained into extended partitions, but each partition in the chan depends on the prior partition.
+Alternatively one slot can be chained into extended partitions, but each partition in the chain depends on the prior partition.
 Four partitions may be sufficient to meet the initial demand for a shared (single) boot filesystem design (boot, rofs-a, rofs-b, and read-write).
 Additional partitions would be needed for a dual boot volume design.

-  If common space is needed for the U-Boot environment, is is redundantly stored as file in partition 1.
+  If common space is needed for the U-Boot environment, it is redundantly stored as file in partition 1.
 The U-Boot SPL will be located here.
 If this is not needed, partition 1 can remain unallocated.